Quaver/Quaver.Blog/_posts/2018-10-29-october-2018-updates.md

 #### Chat Message Performance Improvements

-This is more of a nitty-gritty development improvement, but chat message containers now have a form of object pooling, so that performance is in tip-top shape no matter the amount of messages the user has backlogged
+This is more of a nitty-gritty development improvement, but chat message containers now have a form of object pooling, so that performance is in tip-top shape no matter the amount of messages the user has backlogged.

 ---